 We missed that train, the one after it, and the one after that.

 By the third day we had stopped checking schedules.
 Or pretending we cared.
 The decision was effortless, like our connection: we both understood that staying with our respective original plans meant shortchanging them and ourselves.
-Going then or later didn’t matter: in our state of grace, Time was not a river taking away unrealized experiences: Time was a pool into which we could dip our hands and have all we needed.
+Going then or later didn’t matter: in our state of grace, Time was not a river taking away unrealized experiences: Time felt like a pool into which we could dip our hands and have all we needed.

 We chose the obvious: an extended “intermission” at a self-catering cottage we found, after a few days of searching, on the shores of Loch Lochy for her sabbatical.
 The place had all that mattered: a desk with water-views for me and a large shed with skylights set up as a studio for her.
 It was the right size for two people who wanted to be together.
 From there as a base, we could reach even as far as Mallaig and a boat-ride over to Knoydart for hiking.